2021mgumusayak/CS50/Week0/ScratchPsuedo.md

 When the Cheese starts as a clone<br>
 go to random position and show<br>
 Repeat forever<br>
-if touching mouse add 1 to score, broadcast message, delete the clone
+if touching mouse add 1 to score, broadcast cheese message, delete the clone

-When cheese recieves broadcast<br>
+When cheese receives broadcast<br>
 wait 3 seconds a make a clone

-When cheese recieves dead broadcast<br>
+When cheese receives end game broadcast<br>
 hide and stop cheese

+**Code for Backdrop**<br>
+When green flag is clicked<br>
+hide High score variable and switch to bedroom backdrop

+When green flag clicked<br>
+repeat forever<br>
+if high score is less than score set high score to score

+When backdrop receives end game broadcast<br>
+switch to game over backdrop, show high score

 **This is bolded** <br>
 *This is italicized* <br>